Midnight-Wolf37/arccw_exoticarmspack/README.md

 A collection of little-known and rarely-seen guns from across the world, each with their own quirks and unique customization features.
 Take on the world and turn heads of gun enthusiasts with Exotic Arms.

 Requires Arctic's Customizeable Weapons (ArcCW) base and Gunsmith Offensive (GSO) to work properly.

+May also require Counter-Strike+ (CS+) for certain weapons that don't have GSO-style bodygroups.

 Make sure to delete this file and the model dump folder when installing.

 Current Version:

-Version 0.5.1 Beta
+Version 1.0.0

 Changelog:
-- Reworked idle positions
-- Added Groza suppressor as a standalone attachment
-- Bren Ten and OTs-14 Groza now available and fully working
-- Grab Bag ammunition type implemented
-- Numerous large textures compressed and some removed, file size now nearly 400mb smaller
-- Coyote sortorder number increased, now easier to locate
-- EOD handguard, short magazines, & .45 ACP conversion now available for the CS/LS5, as well as reworked animations.
+- Balanced AEK mag stats
+- renamed lebedev files to suit naming conventions
-- Reworked VP70 sound and anims, also added spawnmenu icon
+- fixed VP70 firing sound
-- Fixed CS/LS5 and Spectre crouch positions